Is an Alpha-Fetoprotein (AFP) Test?

 exactly when you became pregnant.

-AFP testing is usually done as a component of a quad screen.
-Other tests performed during this screening exam include:
+AFP testing is usually part of a quad screen.
+This screening exam

 - human chorionic gonadotropin (HCG)